 Eastern Newts as Pets

-Popular as a pet for beginners and experienced owners, Eastern Newts do not require a lot of space and are easy to care for.
-A 10-gallon tank is large enough to house up to three mature newts.
-If you do intend to keep two or more together, be aware that a male and female will reproduce quite easily so be prepared for any young.
+Popular as pets, eastern newts do not require a lot of space and are easy to care for.
+A 20-gallon tank is large enough to house a mature newt.
+It is not advised to keep multiple newts together because they can reproduce quite easily.

 What They Eat in Captivity